 The Robert Phillips Poetry Chapbook Prize

 Established in 2001, The Robert Phillips Poetry Chapbook Prize highlights one book a year that excels in the chapbook format.
-The Prize comes with $500, a standard royalty contract, and 10 copies of the published book.
+Since 2024, the Prize comes with a $1,000 advance, a standard royalty contract, and 10 copies of the published book.

 Submissions open each year on January 1 and close on March 31.